The first tip that I’d like to give aspiring writers or to anyone who writes is that you should write what you know. And isn’t that wonderfully vague?

 I learned this useful tip in a writing group I was in while I went to university.
 We’d meet once a week and critique each others’ work.
 I was getting feedback on a potential story I was planning to write.
 I was placing it in the American South, specifically Louisiana, during World War Two.
 For research, I’d done the bare minimum of looking at Wikipedia, and that’s it.
 Apparently, it showed, and our presiding professor called me on it.
 The conversation roughly went like this:

 Jay: “Why does it have to be in the American South?”

 Me: “Further in the story, I’m going to use the cultural history and mysticism.”

 Jay: “Why can’t you have it here in Alberta?
 We have our own culture and mysticism.
 Placing your story in the American South is a cliche, especially if you’re only placing it in the south for its culture and mysticism.”

 Me: “I never thought of putting it in Alberta.”

 Since that conversation, I’ve been writing what I know.
 Instead of making up things about a place that I’ve never gone to, I can write about Calgary and the area around Calgary confidently because it’s something I know intimately.
-The coolest thing about it is listening to people squeal in delight when they notice landmarks they themselves have passed or they know the exact problem I’m talking about.
+The coolest thing about it is listening to people squeal in delight when they notice landmarks they have passed, or they understand the exact problem I’m talking about.
 I get to teach other people who aren’t from Calgary what Calgary is really like.
 I also write from my personal experiences.
 I use the emotions from those experience to enrich a scene.
-The emotions are true and not forced or fake.
-I use character traits from my friends and family in my characters, which makies them more believable and real.
+The feelings are genuine and not forced or fake.
+I use character traits from my friends and family in my characters, which makes them more believable and real.
 I find that my writing is at its best when I write (corny cliche warning!) from the heart.